 - General and administrative expenses

-- Executive salaries
+- Executive and administrative salaries and benefits

 - Office rent

-- Interest expense (that is not capitalized)
+- Interest expense (that is not capitalized into a fixed asset)

 The preceding list of period costs should make it clear that most of the administrative costs of a business can be considered period expenses.